 Train students with work experience in an industrial environment and to produce a model science graduate to be competent to work in the industrial sector through variety of activities as specified by Sri Lankan industries.
 Students will specifically gain knowledge in the following areas during this period: Type of raw materials; Industrial process; Problems associated with the process; Quality control; Research & Development aspects; Management aspects.

-This course will be graded based on evaluation by industries, report
+This course will be graded based on evaluation by industries, report scientific report writing skills: writing abstracts, summary of research papers, proposal writing, etc.

 AS 402 Research methodology and scientific writing (2 credits)